Faculty

 Fellowship: Maternal Child Health Surgical Obstetrics, West Suburban Medical Center

-Dr. Choi Hong is faculty with emphasis on precepting continuity clinic as well as inpatient on the Maternal Child Health service.
-She provides full spectrum family medicine in the outpatient setting and deliveries babies as part of LCHC’s obstetrics team in the hospital.
+Dr. Choi Hong regularly precepts residents in our continuity clinic, provides full spectrum family medicine in the outpatient setting and delivers babies as part of LCHC’s obstetrics team in the hospital.

 Dr. Choi Hong graduated from the Chicago College of Osteopathic Medicine in 2015 and completed her family medicine residency at Advocate Christ Medical Center in 2018.